Fahimh007/Fahimh007/README.md

 # 🚀 About Me

 ### I'm a passionate **Full Stack Developer** and **Software Engineer** who loves building innovative web applications and solving complex problems.
-With a strong foundation in competitive programming and modern web technologies, I strive to create efficient, scalable, and user-friendly solutions.
+I have a strong foundation in competitive programming and modern web technologies.
+I strive to create efficient, scalable and user-friendly solutions.
 ---

 ## 🛠️ Tech Stack